aoterodelaroza/acpdb/README.md

 The data in the file are compared against the evaluations from method `method.s` (key) or `method.i` (ID).
 The evaluations are for property type `prop.s` (key) or `prop.i` (ID).
-If SET is present, restrict the comparison to the properties that belong in set `set.s`.
+If SET is present, restrict the comparison to the properties that belong in set `set.s` (key) or `set.i` (ID).
 Otherwise, compare to all evaluations available for the chosen method regardless of set.